coldnebo/data_hut/README.md

          {"Poppy"=>56.3}]

 * but wait a minute... what about at level 18?
-Fortunately, we've transformed our data to add some extra fields for this...
+Fortunately, we've transformed our data to add some extra "total" fields for each stat...

         [2] pry(main)> ds.order(Sequel.desc(:total_damage)).limit(5).collect{|c| {c.name => c.total_damage}}
         => [{"Skarner"=>129.70000000000002},